Steve524/Steve524.github.io/index.md

 * [Lab 8](https://github.com/cpsc-fall-2025/cpsc-120-lab-08-noah-steven-jamarion/blob/main/part-2/pattern.cc)

     Lab 8, part 2 was a favorite because I was able to learn how to make a pattern using loops.
 I was interested in this because I have seen acii art before and being able to make a program to form one was interesting.
-I was able to write program that was able to evenly distribute "-" "*" "|" using a nested for loop.
+I was able to write program that was able to evenly distribute "-" "*" "bars" using a nested for loop.

 * [Lab 10](https://github.com/cpsc-fall-2025/cpsc-120-lab-10-nathan-and-steven/tree/main/part-2)